ALIMONY LAWYER IN SOUTH JERSEY

 - Rehabilitative alimony: This refers to short-term alimony that is paid until the recipient is self-supporting.

-At Burnham Law Group, LLC we are proud to have 20+ years of legal experience and we offer free case evaluations to our clients.
+At Burnham Law Group, LLC we are proud to have 28+ years of legal experience and we offer free case evaluations to our clients.
 If you would like to learn more about how alimony works in New Jersey or get any of your alimony-related questions answered promptly, thoroughly, and honestly, call our South Jersey family law firm today!
+Our offices are conveniently located in Marlton and Somers Point, New Jersey, and we serve clients throughout South Jersey, including Atlantic County, Burlington County, and Camden County.